 The skeletal system includes the bones of the skeleton and the cartilages, ligaments, and other connective tissue that stabilize or connect the bones.
-In addition to supporting the weight of the body, bones work together with muscles to maintain body position and to produce controlled, precise movements.
-Without the skeleton to pull against, contracting muscle fibers could not make us sit, stand, walk, or run.
+In addition to supporting the weight of the body, bones work together with muscles to maintain the body’s position and to produce controlled, precise movements.
+Without the skeleton to pull against, contracting (tightened) muscle fibers could not make us sit, stand, walk, or run.

 There are 206 bones in the adult body.
-The bones of the body perform five main functions.
+The bones perform five main functions for the body:

-- Provide support for the body — The skeletal system provides structural support for the entire body.
+- Provide support: The skeletal system provides structural support for the entire body.
 Individual bones or groups of bones provide a framework for the attachment of soft tissues and organs.

-- Store minerals and lipids — Calcium is the most abundant mineral in the body.
+- Store minerals and lipids: Calcium is the most abundant mineral in the body.
 (Ninety-nine percent of the body's calcium is found in the skeleton.)
 The calcium salts of bone are a valuable mineral reserve that maintains normal concentrations of calcium and phosphate ions in body fluids.
-The bones of the skeleton also store energy reserves as lipids in areas filled with yellow marrow.
+The bones of the skeleton also store energy reserves as lipids (fats) in areas filled with yellow marrow.

-- Provide leverage and movement — Many bones function as levers that can change the magnitude and direction of the forces generated by muscles.
+- Provide leverage and movement: Many bones function as levers that can change the magnitude (strength) and direction of the forces generated by muscles.

 Bone development and growth